-Every year, more than 5,000 people are killed and thousands more are injured due to motorcycle accidents and are on the rise according the US Department of Transportation – 416,000 in 2010.
+Every year, more than 5,000 people are killed and thousands more are injured due to motorcycle accidents which are on the rise according to the US Department of Transportation – 416,000 in 2010.

 1. Increased sales of motorcycles